Oklahoma Daycare Regulations Made Simple

 Other things I put in my go bag are:

 Diapers for each child

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

-You can print out the emergency personnel numbers from the policy link above and add your first and last name and any emergency info to the bottom or back of this sheet to meet all the requirements.
+You can print out the emergency personnel numbers from the policy link above for Oklahoma daycare and add your first and last name and any emergency info to the bottom or back of this sheet to meet all the requirements.